n0b0dyCN/litianyi.site/content/_index.md

 ## About Me

-I'm Tianyi Li, a senior security engineer at [Antgroup](https://www.antgroup.com/en).
+I'm Tianyi Li, a blockchain security engineer at [CertiK](https://www.certik.com/).

-Currently I'm working on high performance distributed [MPC](https://en.wikipedia.org/wiki/Secure_multi-party_computation) engine in [Rust programming language](https://www.rust-lang.org/).
+Previous to that, I was a senior security engineer at Antgroup, designed and implemented high performance MPC computation system.

-Previous to that, I'm a student at [Wangxuan Institute of Computer Technology (WICT)](https://www.wict.pku.edu.cn/) of [Peking University (PKU)](https://www.pku.edu.cn/).
+I received my Bachelor and Master degree at [Wangxuan Institute of Computer Technology (WICT)](https://www.wict.pku.edu.cn/) of [Peking University (PKU)](https://www.pku.edu.cn/).
 My research includes browser fingerprinting and it's detection techniques.
 I also worked on web security, privacy enhancing technologies and program (JavaScript and linux binary) analysis.
-I am a member of CTF team [r3kapig](https://r3kapig.com/) (ID: n0b0dy), and I mainly focus on web challenges.
+I was a member of CTF team [r3kapig](https://r3kapig.com/) (ID: n0b0dy), and I mainly focus on web challenges.

 I’m interested in music.
 I have participated in the rehearsal of the PKU EECS chorus competition for 7 years ([link](https://eecs129.site/)), and I sing as Base in the choir.